-Alternative 3.
-Allocate 77.3% of the revised total annual catch limit for Atlantic migratory group king mackerel to the recreational sector.
-Allocate 22.7% of the revised total annual catch limit for Atlantic migratory group king mackerel to the commercial sector.
-The allocations are calculated based on approximately maintaining the current commercial annual catch limit beginning in the 2026/2027 fishing season and allocating the remaining revised total annual catch limit to the recreational sector.
+Alternative 2.
+Allocate 77.3% of the revised total annual catch limit for Atlantic migratory group king mackerel to the recreational sector and 22.7% of the revised total annual catch limit for Atlantic migratory group king mackerel to the commercial sector.
+This allocation is based on approximately maintaining the current commercial annual catch limit beginning in the 2026/2027 fishing season and allocating the remaining revised total annual catch limit that is inclusive of Marine Recreational Information Program Fishery Effort Survey estimates to the recreational sector.